-Shelter Identification, inquiry and referral of disaster victims b.
-Continues shelter management and operations until a decision is made in coordination with the County Office of Emergency Management Director and Mass Care Coordinator that shelters are no longer required.
+FoodMedical CareShelterIdentification, inquiry and referral of disaster victimsClothingPersonnel and Resources

+- b.
+Continues shelter management and operations until a decision is made in coordination with the County Office of Emergency Management Director and Mass Care Coordinator that shelters are no longer required. - c.
+Administers authorized ARC disaster relief programs.